Knowing when neck or back surgery may be an appropriate next step on the road to relief

 For patients searching for treatment for chronic back pain, the thought of spine surgery may cause some anxiety.
 After all, back surgery is often associated with several risks, which does not often fill patients with confidence when thinking about undergoing a back surgery procedure.

 Spine surgery is not a common form of treatment for most spine conditions.
 In fact, about 75 percent of patients with diagnosed spine conditions find effective pain relief through months of conservative methods of treatment, including pain medication, physical therapy and lifestyle changes.

 Though spine surgery is often not needed, it is important to monitor your pain and recovery to make sure your treatment is progressing effectively.
 For example, if you have been completing several months of physical therapy and your pain and symptoms have not decreased, you should consult your doctor about finding a new treatment method.
 Sometimes, when conservative treatment is not providing enough pain relief, back surgery is recommended.

 Consult your physician or spine specialist

 The best way to determine if back surgery is necessary to treat your pain is to consult your physician or spine care specialist.
-Your doctor can diagnose the cause of your pain and symptoms by reviewing your MRI report or CT scan.
+Your doctor can diagnose the cause of your pain and symptoms by reviewing your MRI report.
 Once the source of your pain has been determined, your doctor can move forward with treatment recommendations.